The first time I noticed mullioned windows was at my neighbour’s house.

 Mullioned Windows and Window Muntins

 Mullioned windows use strong vertical bars, called mullions, made of stone or wood to divide large openings into smaller sections.
+In medieval times, this was practical since big glass sheets were rare and costly.

-Millions ran from top to bottom, adding strength to the frame.
-Muntins, on the other hand, are thinner bars that create grid-like patterns within each section.
+On the other hand, Muntins are thinner bars that create grid-like patterns within each section.

-They can run both vertically and horizontally, giving windows a classic look often seen in colonial and traditional homes.
+They can run both vertically and horizontally, giving windows a classic look seen in colonial and traditional homes.

 Key Differences Between Mullions and Muntins